To thy known self be true.

 What I do

-I am currently a graduate student at the Fluid Interfaces group under Prof. Pattie Maes at the MIT Media Lab.
-My research focuses on 1) personal AI, human digital twins, and wearables, and 2) AI-BCI systems.
+I am a graduate student at the Fluid Interfaces group under Prof. Pattie Maes at the MIT Media Lab.
+My research focuses on 1) personal AI, 2) human digital twins, and 3) AI-BCI systems.

 Moreover, I’m interested in